MultiObjectiveAlgorithms.jl: a Julia package for solving multi-objective optimization problems: Introduction

 \subsection{Solution algorithms}

 A large number of solution algorithms have been proposed for Problem~\eqref{eq:standard_form}.
-These algorithms can be divided into four groups along two axes according the nature of solutions returned: algorithms computing \textit{exact} vs \textit{approximated} solutions, and algorithms \textit{with} vs \textit{without} exploitation of preference information from the decision maker. \MOA implements \textit{exact} algorithms \textit{without} preference exploitation based on mathematical programming.
+These algorithms can be divided into four groups along two axes according the nature of solutions returned: algorithms computing \textit{exact} or \textit{approximated} solutions, and algorithms \textit{with} or \textit{without} exploitation of preference information from the decision maker. \MOA implements \textit{exact} algorithms \textit{without} preference exploitation based on mathematical programming.

 At a high level, the algorithms in \MOA solve a sequence of subproblems that are variations of the following scalar-objective problem: